-The resin then is ready for sculpting, followed by a fine polishing to create a tooth that’s difficult to distinguish from your natural teeth.
+The resin is then ready for sculpting, followed by fine polishing to create a tooth that’s difficult to distinguish from your natural teeth.
 Your new tooth should last seven to 11 years, as opposed to the seven-year lifespan of a silver filling.

 What Types of Dental Bonding Is Available?

-There are two methods for application of the bonding material; one designed for minor corrections and the other for larger, more complex corrections.
+There are two methods for applying the bonding material; one is designed for minor corrections, and the other for larger, more complex corrections.
 The first process requires only one appointment and is primarily used to apply small fillings to your front teeth.
 This composite is less durable and, thus, isn’t appropriate for large fillings.
 The advantage of this process is that it requires only one visit to your dentist.

 On the other hand, two appointments are necessary to complete the second method as it requires the service of a dental lab to create a porcelain filling.
-Your dentist will take a mold of your teeth to serve as a guide for the lab in custom-fitting this more durable filling.
-During your second appointment, the dentist will bond the customized filling to your teeth to create a more natural, durable, and stain-resistant filling.
+Your dentist will take a mold of your teeth to guide the lab in custom-fitting this more durable filling.
+The dentist will bond the customized filling to your teeth during your second appointment to create a more natural, durable, and stain-resistant filling.

-The primary advantage of tooth bonding is the final appearance is more aesthetically attractive, as opposed to silver fillings.
-In addition, silver doesn’t adhere to teeth, so much healthy material must be removed to ensure a solid bonding, whereas composites require only the removal of decayed teeth.
+The primary advantage of tooth bonding is that the final appearance is more aesthetically attractive than silver fillings.
+In addition, silver doesn’t adhere to teeth, so much restorative material must be removed to ensure a solid bonding, whereas composites require only the removal of decayed teeth.

 LEARN MORE Call Dr. Mobasser today at 1.310.550.0383 or email us to schedule an appointment and learn more about composite dental bonding.

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before with composite dental bonding?
+Do you want to improve your smile and feel more confident with composite dental bonding?
 Look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and the latest technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and the latest technologies to correct imperfections in your teeth, giving you a perfect smile.

-To make the process easier, we offer free consultations for composite dental bonding to begin the journey towards your new smile.
+To make the process easier, we offer free consultations for composite dental bonding to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!